JanoschKorell/janoschkorell.github.io/index.md

 In this script, topics were modeld with the Mallet version of LDA

 - The data was collected in-house and a sample of the party speeches was created.
-- The data were cleaned
+- The data were cleaned.
-- The best coherence value was looked for
+- The best coherence value was looked for.
-- The most dominant theme per speech was
+- The most dominant theme per speech was selected.
-- The proportion of each topic per session was calculated
+- The proportion of each topic per session was calculated.
 - 3 topics were selected.
 So one can see its progress.
-- Plotting with pygal
+- Plotting with pygal.

 <img src="images/LDA_Topics.png?raw=true"/>